Herostratus (film): Plot

 Max runs to the rooftop of the building where Farson and Pointer decided that he would commit suicide.
 On the rooftop Max begins shouting into the megaphone to the ground below, and although there are no people on the ground at the time he does draw the attention of a worker who was also on top of the building.
 As Max prepares to jump from the roof the worker pulls him away from the edge, and attempts to wrestle him to the ground.
 The two fight and in the scuffle Max knocks the worker off the edge of the building.
-After knocking the worker off the building Max runs to the ground floor where he sees the worker's dead body and sees only one other person who has noticed the death of the worker.
+Max runs to the ground floor where he sees the worker's dead body and sees only one other person who has noticed the death of the worker.
 Realising that no one would have cared if he had committed suicide instead he flees the scene, distraught.
 As Max runs it is revealed that the scene of him running at the beginning of the film was the same scene as this one at the end of the film, bringing a cyclical end to his story.

 At the same time Clio runs from Farson, distraught since she believes that her actions have led to Max killing himself.
 As Farson catches up to her she berates him for what he has done, and after Farson admits that he has been motivated by his love for Clio she commands him to apologise to her on his knees.
 Farson does, however this does not help Clio feel any better and she breaks down into tears.
 Clio is then shown distraught and alone.
 She cries out that she wants to get out from her situation and an unknown voice from off-screen replies that she can get out, and she is choosing not to.